How do screenwriters make money?

 1.)
 The Option Agreement

-Because it’s usually, before that purchase, a production company that buys scripts will option it.
-Meaning they will offer you a lump sum payment upfront for the rights to produce your screenplay for a given time period.
+This means that they will offer you a lump sum payment for the rights to produce your screenplay for a given time period.
 This time period is usually anywhere from 3-18 months.

 - Broker deals

-The company is unsure if they can pull off the job of turning your script into a movie, so they barrow your script.
-And in return, you get paid 5%-10% of the total purchase price.
+The company is unsure if they can pull off the job of turning your script into a movie, so they option your script.

-A script can be optioned over and over for years, generating money every year for the screenwriter.
+A script can be optioned over and over for years, generating money potentially every year for the screenwriter.
 Once the option period is over, you still own the script.
 You can option it to someone else now.

 But this is broken up into two buckets, a first draft payment, and a final draft payment.

-The first draft payment is twice as much as the final one.
+The first draft payment is twice as much as the final draft payment is.
 Check out my article here to find out all the number data.
-This is every screenwriter’s dream.

 A script that is being developed, generally backed by some IP ( intellectual property).
 This means it’s already been developed into a story.

 - Harry Potter